AI-Model-Development/lab01/README.md

 - Preparing the date to use for training and creating a vector store for a retrieval augmented generation (RAG) system.

 # This Lab involves training a BPE tokenizer model to decrypt data.
 In this lab, you'll be given a custom dataset.
+•	Please email the teaching team if you did not receive your individual custom dataset.

+**Things to know about the datasets:**
+•	Every student will be given a unique dataset.
+•	Each dataset has a unique set of answer keys.
+For this reason, while you may consult with your peers on strategies for completing this lab, please do not share datasets.
+•	The teaching team has the answer keys to each individual dataset.
+•	Please follow the instructions carefully and request the answer key from the teaching team once you’ve received instructions (in your terminal) to do that.

 **Things to know about the datasets:**